 As a masters athlete, England owns five USA shot put championships, one discus championship and one weight pentathlon championship.
 He topped those off with World Master Championship wins in the weight pentathlon and shot put.

 In addition to his athletic prowess and coaching experience, England's experience in athletic event management dates back to the early 1980s.
 He has directed a number of meets and has served as the Director of The First USATF Throws Coaches Summit, Director of the World Throws Organization, Director of the American Big Guys Throwing Team and Big Guys Camp Series, Associate Director of the SEC Track and Field Championships, the Kansas Relays, and the USA vs. USSR Summer Games.

 Prior to joining Tulane, England directed his own company, England and Associates Inc., for 17 years, specializing in the designing and building of athletic facilities throughout the nation.
-The company also coached many high school and open athletes through the American Big Guys Throws Team who would go on to receive scholarships to compete in conferences from the SEC to the Big 12.
+The company also coached many high school and open athletes who would go on to receive scholarships to compete in conferences from the SEC to the Big 12.

 England received his BFA at the University of Alabama in 1988.
 His wife, Deborah, was a member of a Canadian Synchronized Ice Skating Team that won the World Junior Championships.
 They have one daughter, Brittany.